TriliumNext/Docs/Wiki/multi-factor-authentication.md

     ```
     ```SH
     # Docker
-    sudo docker run -p 8080:8080 -v ~/trilium-data:/home/node/trilium-data -e TOTP_ENABLED="true" -e TOTP_SECRET="secret" triliumnext/notes:[VERSION]
+    docker run -p 8080:8080 -v ~/trilium-data:/home/node/trilium-data -e TOTP_ENABLED="true" -e TOTP_SECRET="secret" triliumnext/notes:[VERSION]
     ```
 1. Restart Trilium
 1. Go to "Options" -> "MFA"
 1. Click the "Generate Recovery Codes" button
 1. Save the recovery codes.
-Recovery codes can only be used once in place of TOTP and will show the unix timestamp when it was used in the MFA options tab.
+Recovery codes can be used once in place of the TOTP if you loose access to your authenticator.
+After a rerecovery code is used, it will show the unix timestamp when it was used in the MFA options tab.
 1. Load the secret into an authentication app like google authenticator

-### OpenID (Harder)
+### OpenID
+_Currently only compatible with Google.
+Other services like Authentik and Auth0 are planned on being added._

-You will need to setup a authentication provider.
-Right now I have it working with Google, however I intend to have it work with other services like Authentik and Auth0.
+In order to setup OpenID, you will need to setup a authentication provider.
 This requires a bit of extra setup.
 Follow [these instructions](https://developers.google.com/identity/openid-connect/openid-connect) to setup an OpenID service through google.

+Set an environment variable "SSO_ENABLED" to true and add the client ID and secret you obtained from google.
+Environment variables can be set with a .env file in the root directory, by defining them in the command line, or with a docker container.

 #### .env File
 ```sh